 The outcome of quarterly retail earnings season has once again certified the Home Depot’s marketing and sales success in the overly competitive field of the American home improvement industry.
 It has continued its dream run for the successive fifth year.
 The following graph will tell this story in a much clearer way.

-B) Better Supply Chain And Inventory Management: From past few years, Home Depot has been reviving its supply chain and inventory management.
+From the past few years, Home Depot has been reviving its supply chain and inventory management.
 Each Home Depot store stocks about 30,000 to 40,000 different products.
 Almost 700,000 products are available on the company’s websites, www.homedepot.com and www.homedecorators.com.
 This massive collection is not just acting as a prime differentiator between Home Depot and its competitors, but it is also assisting in product customization and reduction in the space requirement at stores.
 And anyone with a fair understating of how floor space matters will realize how it improves sales productivity metrics.

 You will see that sales per square foot at Home Depot has been always higher than its competitors.